 Rosahl membrane selection

-The precise drying time will depend on a number of variables such as starting and target humidity, air temperature, volume, leakage and so on.
-The following membrane selection tables have been prepared to give users an indication of drying times.
-We recommend you undertake your own tests.
-If you are interested in scientific models for estimating drying times use the contact us section to obtain the relevant links.
+The precise drying time will depend on several variables, like starting and target humidity, air temperature, volume, and leakage area.
+The following membrane selection tables give an indication of drying times.
+We recommend undertaking your own tests.

 Economy of selection

-For different enclosure sizes, we recommend different models or Rosahl.
-If the initial drying time is not critical; the enclosure remains closed for most time, or you have a lower starting humidity, it is often possible to use a smaller membrane.
+For different enclosure sizes, we recommend different models of Rosahl.
+If the initial drying time is not critical, or the enclosure remains closed for most time, or you have a lower starting humidity, it may be possible to use a smaller membrane.

 It is also important to consider the volume of air inside the enclosure rather than the external dimension.
 For example, if your enclosure is 50% full by volume of non-porous material, then the space volume for dehumidifying is smaller.
 Finally, try and design your application to ensure you are dehumidifying the smallest volume possible.

-Rosahl has a half-life of about five years when operated 24/7 at an average operating temperature of 18°C. This means that a membrane that has operated for five years has 50% of the capacity of a new membrane.
-It is recommended that a larger membrane is selected for the application to give a longer effective operating life.
+Rosahl has a half-life of about five years when operated 24/7 at an average operating temperature of 18°C. This means that after five years, a membrane has 50% of the capacity of a new membrane.
+Selecting a larger membrane for the application will give a longer effective operating life.

-The half-life is reduced at average annual operating temperatures above 18°C. It is extended at lower average annual operating temperatures and when operating for shorter periods of time.
-When the membrane is unpowered or in storage, the operating life is not affected.
+The half-life falls if the average annual operating temperatures is above 18°C. It is longer at lower average annual operating temperatures and when operating for shorter periods of time.
+For unpowered membranes or when in storage, the operating life is unaffected.

 ROSAHL’s dehumidifying capacity (cabinet internal humidity) is determined from the volume of air in the cabinet and its humidity.
 From the table below, select a suitable model for the volume and target humidity.
 For example, if your cabinet has a volume of 0.5m³ and your target humidity is 50% then select the M-5J1R or MDL-5 membrane.
-This table is based on an ambient humidity of 90%, but also gives selection information for ambient not exceeding 70% RH.
+This table allows for an ambient humidity of up to 90%.

 Selection of membrane by volume and target humidity